Gayathiri18/FPGA_Workshop_VSD/README.md

   | Cannot be reprogrammed                        | Can be reprogrammed           |

   ## FPGA Architecture

-    The basic architecture of FPGA is given as below:
+  The basic architecture of FPGA is given as below.

   <img src="images_fpga/fpga_architecture.png">